ilanjb/clime/docs/tutorials/superchargewithattrib/converters.md

-Lets say you want all name to be capitalized, but you're happy to be flexible on input Ie Joe, joe, JOE and even jOe should all be understood as Joe Just use [attrs converters](https://www.attrs.org/en/stable/examples.html#conversion)...
+Lets say you want all names to be capitalized, but you're happy to be flexible on input.
+Ie Joe, joe, JOE and even jOe should all be understood as Joe Just use [attrs converters](https://www.attrs.org/en/stable/examples.html#conversion)...